Mike Ditka apologizes for saying he wasn’t aware of any racial oppression in the last 100 years

-Mike Ditka is apologizing for saying he wasn't aware of any racial oppression in the U.S. over the last 100 years.
+Mike Ditka has apologized for saying he wasn't aware any racial oppression over the last 100 years in the United States.

-The famed former Chicago Bears coach issued the apology Tuesday, a day after he made the comments during a radio interview while discussing NFL players kneeling during the national anthem.
+The famed Chicago Bears coach came under fire for making the comments during a radio interview on Monday about NFL players kneeling during the national anthem.
+He issued an apology the next day, saying he was talking about professional football and not society as a whole.

+"I have absolutely seen oppression in society in the last 100 years," the Hall of Fame tight end and Super Bowl-winning coach said in statement to WGN-TV in Chicago.
+"The interview was about the NFL and related issues.
+That's where my head was at."

+The interview aired before the Chicago Bears played the Minnesota Vikings on Monday night.

+Ditka went further on Monday, saying he didn't know what "social injustices" players are protesting.

+"There has been no oppression in the last 100 years that I know of," he said.

-Ditka was harshly criticized for seemingly ignoring Jim Crow laws that enforced racial segregation and the lynching of blacks that occurred well into his lifetime.
+Ditka's comments triggered a quick backlash, with many chastising him for seemingly ignoring or not knowing about Jim Crow Laws that enforced racial segregation and the lynching of African Americans that occurred well into Ditka's lifetime.

-In a statement later posted on WGN-TV , the Hall of Fame player and Super Bowl-winning coach said he was talking about the NFL, not society overall.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.